gvwilson/sensibleadventures/misc/bear-02.md

 saw some farmers leading horse-drawn carts toward Apple Bridge, but was too high up to call to them.

 "Higher!" she mind-ordered the cloud.
-Cloak struggled to obey.
+Charger struggled to obey.
 "Higher!
 Slow!"
 The cloud slowed to a gentle float, and rose higher.

 Noxy scanned the landscape.
 The road made a long, gentle loop around a hill up ahead.
 If she went around the hill the other way, over the forest, she could save a few minutes.
-"Left!" she mind-spoke to Cloak.
+"Left!" she mind-spoke to Charger.
 The cloud began to gather speed.

 Something glinted in the trees.
-Noxy lay flat on Cloak and took a deep breath.
+Noxy lay flat on Charger and took a deep breath.
 Grabbing the cloud firmly with both hands, she pushed her head over the cloud's edge.
 "Stop!
 Stop!" she ordered.
 She waited.
 The glint came again.